.io: Usage

+Since 2013 Itch.io has developed a dedicated community of niche indie creators, for which it has become a prominent platform to host and sell their games.
+They also regularly host game jams.
+It is one of the most popular .io TLD websites.

 .io games

-Around 2015 a multiplayer game, Agar.io, spawned many other games with a similar playstyle that used the .io domain, such as Diep.io, Slither.io, Surviv.io, and ZombsRoyale.io.
-Such games are collectively called ".io games".
+The rapid rise of Agar.io (2015) and Slither.io (2016) led to the beginning of a new genre of browser games, dubbed ".io games" for the domain name they use.
+Characterised by simple graphics and gameplay in a free for all multiplayer arena, .io games received around 192 million visits in 2017.
+Many .io shooters launched after Slither.io—Valadares released Diep.io in July 2016.
+Miniclip also began developing new .io games.

 Controversy

 According to a 2014 Gigaom interview with Paul Kane, then chairman of the Internet Computer Bureau, the domain name registry is required to give some of its profits to the British government, for administration of the British Indian Ocean Territory.
 After being questioned as a result of the interview, the British Government denied receiving any funds from the sale of .io domain names, and argued that consequently, the profits could not be shared with the Chagossians, the former inhabitants forcibly removed by the British government.
 Kane, however, contradicted the government's denial.